mahmoodhamdi/Flutter-Developer-Interview-Questions/Flutter/AdvancedTopics/answers.md

 4. Support for nested navigation
 5. Facilitate easier testing and code organization

-## 48. How do you implement AI and ML models in a Flutter app?
+48. How do you implement AI and ML models in a Flutter app?

 **Answer:** Implement AI and ML in Flutter by:
 1. Using TensorFlow Lite with tflite_flutter package
+2. Integrating pre-trained models
+3. Implementing on-device inference
+4. Using Firebase ML Kit for common ML tasks
+5. Leveraging platform-specific ML capabilities through method channels

+## 49. What is overlay_support, and how do you create custom overlays in Flutter?

+**Answer:** overlay_support is a package for creating custom overlays:
+1. Wrap your app with OverlaySupport
+2. Use toast() or showOverlay() functions
+3. Create custom overlay widgets
+4. Implement notification-style overlays
+5. Manage overlay display duration and animations

+## 50. How do you integrate Firebase Remote Config into a Flutter app?

+**Answer:** Integrate Firebase Remote Config by:
+1. Setting up Firebase project and SDK
-2.
+2. Using firebase_remote_config package
+3. Defining default parameter values
+4. Fetching and activating remote values
+5. Using remote values to control app behavior or UI